appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/faq.md

 # Overview

-This section is designed to help you quickly find answers to common questions and provide you with a better understanding of Appcircle server and Appcircle Runner.
+This section is designed to help you quickly find answers to common questions and provide you with a better understanding of Appcircle server and runner.

 ## Appcircle Server FAQ